Coffee – grown by the indigenous tribe of the Arhuaco

 How does Asoarhuaco coffee taste?

-I found the Asoarhuaco coffee having a balanced acidity and a delicate body.
+I found the Asoarhuaco coffee to have a balanced acidity and a delicate body.
 Hints of citrus and notes of dark chocolate and dried apricots rounded up a very satisfying experience.

 Where to buy Asoarhuaco coffee?